-Maximum amount: EUR 2 000 000.
+Maximum amount: EUR 550,000

-Any grant requested under this Call for Proposals must fall between the following minimum and maximum percentages of total eligible costs of the action:
+Any grant awarded under this Call for Proposals must fall between the following minimum and maximum percentages of total eligible costs of the action:

-- Minimum percentage: 50.01% of the total eligible costs of the action. - Maximum percentage: 100% of the total eligible costs of the action (see also Section 2.1.5).
+- Minimum percentage: 50% of the total eligible costs of the action. - Maximum percentage: 95% of the total eligible costs of the action (see also section 2.1.4).

-The balance (i.e. the difference between the total cost of the action and the amount requested from the Contracting Authority) must be financed from sources other than the European Union Budget or the European Development Fund.
+The balance (i.e. the difference between the total cost of the action and the amount requested from the Contracting Authority) must be financed from the applicant's or partners' own resources, or from sources other than the European Union budget or the European Development Fund.